Radha Soami Satsang Beas: The role of the living master

 The teachings place critical importance on the necessity of a living spiritual Master, or Satguru.
 The Master is not worshipped as God, but is revered as a guide who has completed the spiritual journey and can lead others along the same path.
 It is believed that only a living Master can provide the essential connection to the Shabd.
 This connection is given during a formal initiation (naam dan), where the Master provides instruction on the meditation technique and is said to link the disciple's soul to the inner Sound Current, taking responsibility for guiding it on its journey homeward.

 The spiritual path

-The practical application of the teachings is centered on the meditation practice of Surat Shabd Yoga, which means "the union of the soul with the Sound Current".
+The practical application of the teachings is centred on the meditation practice of Surat Shabd Yoga, which means "the union of the soul with the Sound Current".
 To support this inner practice, disciples commit to an ethical lifestyle intended to cultivate the discipline and purity necessary for spiritual progress.
 The path includes four key elements: